TomHuynhSG/TomHuynhSG/README.md

 ### Hi there, I'm Tom Huynh 👋

-## I'm a Machine Learning Teacher, Scientist and Engineer!!
+I'm a Machine Learning Teacher, Scientist and Engineer!!

+Here is the place where I work and opensource cool stuffs.

 ### Connect with me: